Universality for the 2D Random Walk Loop Soup: Introduction

 \section{Introduction}

-The Brownian loop soup (BLS), introduced by Lawler and Werner \cite{lawler2003brownianloopsoup}, is a fundamental object in random conformal geometry.
+The Brownian loop soup (BLS), introduced by Lawler and Werner~\cite{lawler2003brownianloopsoup}, is a fundamental object in random conformal geometry.
 A BLS in a domain $D$ is a random collection of Brownian-type loops in $D$, which can be viewed as a Poisson point process in the space of unrooted loops, with intensity called the Brownian loop measure.
 It satisfies both conformal invariance and a restriction property and is closely connected to other conformally invariant random processes such as Schramm-Loewner evolution (SLE), the Conformal loop ensemble (CLE), and the Gaussian free field.
-In particular, the cluster of a Brownian loop soup was used to construct the CLE\cite{werner2003slesboundariesclustersbrownian,sheffield2011conformalloopensemblesmarkovian}.
+In particular, the cluster of a Brownian loop soup was used to construct the CLE~\cite{werner2003slesboundariesclustersbrownian,sheffield2011conformalloopensemblesmarkovian}.

-The discrete analogue of the Brownian loop soup was first introduced by Lawler and Ferreras \cite{lawler2004randomwalkloopsoup}.
+A discrete analogue of the Brownian loop soup was first introduced by Lawler and Trujillo Ferreras~\cite{lawler2004randomwalkloopsoup}.
 They defined the random walk loop soup (RWLS) on the square lattice and proved its convergence to BLS.
-The proof relies on the KMT approximation, which allows one to approximate the macroscopic Brownian loops by the macroscopic random walk loops.
-The Markovian loop soup, introduced by Le Jan\cite{jan2008markovloopsrenormalization}, is a continuous-time generalization of RWLS associated with a Markov chain.
-At least in the discrete case, the occupation field of the Markovian loop soup is equal to half of the square of the discrete Gaussian free field\cite{jan2008markovloopsrenormalization,jan2010markovpathsloopsfields}.
+The proof relies on a strong KMT approximation, which enables a coupling between macroscopic random walk loops and macroscopic Brownian loops.
+Qian~\cite{qian2026couplingbrownianloopsoups} strengthened both this coupling and its extension to higher dimensions~\cite{MR3877544} to all loops at polynomial scales, but still within the lattice setting.
+Le Jan~\cite{jan2008markovloopsrenormalization} introduced the Markovian loop soup, a continuous-time generalization of RWLS associated with a Markov chain.
+At least in the discrete setting, the occupation field of the Markovian loop soup is equal to half of the square of the discrete Gaussian free field~\cite{jan2008markovloopsrenormalization,jan2010markovpathsloopsfields}.